 - Brand Name Takeover: Some people mistakenly refer to any neo-pagan or witch as a Wiccan, or use the word "Wicca" to refer to any generic brand of neo-paganism.
 Actually, many religions practice witchcraft, including Voudoun.
 It gets especially frustrating when it's a person insisting on calling their personal brand of neo-paganism "Wicca" when, at best, their path bears only a superficial resemblance to Wicca.

 - Broken Base: Over the issue of whether or not those who aren't in lineaged covens (and therefore, do not know the Mysteries) have the right to apply the name "Wiccan" to what they practice.

-- Notice how schizo this very page is; part of insists Wicca is a mystery religion that only those initiated can truely follow, while other sections mention the information is available to anyone willing to look for it.
+- Notice how schizo this very page is; part of it insists Wicca is a mystery religion that only those initiated can truly follow, while other sections mention the information is available to anyone willing to look for it.

 - Clap Your Hands If You Believe: Magic works this way, though not to the extent that you can summon fireballs or teleport yourself.
 Also, most agree that magical tools are just props to help you get into the right frame of mind to work magic.

 - Cool Old Lady: The Crone aspect of the Triple Goddess alternates between this and Granny Classic.